Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 Furthermore, organizations with recognition experience 14% higher engagement, productivity, and performance than those without.
 [Deloitte]

-2. Professional development opportunities
+2. Professional Development Opportunities

-Employees value it when organizations offer and invest in employees' skills and career development.
 55% of employees consider career growth and opportunities to be more important than their pay-grade while choosing their career.
 [Zippia]

 When organizations invest in the growth of employees, it nurtures a sense of assuredness in them.
 And highly skilled and trained employees bring out the best performance that they can.

 Getting access to training and development opportunities also boosts employee morale and keeps them engaged at work.
-According to Zippia, 68% of employees prefer to learn and train on the job.

 3. Autonomy

-Employee autonomy can be simply defined as giving employees full control of their work.
 It helps them feel a strong sense of ownership at work.
 Employees tend to perform better and approach their work with a positive mindset when they are given full autonomy at work.

 Moreover, allowing employees to make their own decisions at work bridges a sense of trust between them and the employer.
 It essentially tells an employee that the organization trusts them enough to make their own decisions and deliver quality work.

-4. A sense of purpose at work
+4. A Sense of Purpose at Work

-Having meaningful work makes employees feel motivated and driven every day.
 When their objectives are aligned with the goals of the organization, there's simply no obstacle to their engagement levels.
 Employees want to be recognized for who they are and how they contribute towards a common goal.
 This induces a shared sense of purpose and boosts engagement.

 Work and personal time are two sides of the same coin.
 Promoting an equilibrium between the two is key to creating a positive work-life balance.